wikimedia/mediawiki-libs-Equivset/README.md

 ## Contributing

 All changes should be made to `./data/equivset.in`.
-Then run `bin/console generate-equivset` to generate the JSON, serialized, and plain text versions of the equivset in `./dist`.
+Then run `bin/console generate-equivset` to generate the JSON, PHP, and plain text versions of the equivset in `./dist`.